tools4origins/ASRimbra/README.md

 @todo : fix this
 ## Infrastructure

 We have a nice infrastructure !

-It may be slightly more evolved that what was requested, have a look to ./ASRimbra_architecture.png :-).
+You can find the basic infrastructure at ./ASRimbra_architecture.png

+Some choice were made to improve scalability, software evolution and consistency.

+Why do we believe than our choices were goods ?
+Because anyone can do this without having to touch the code:
+./ASRimbra_architecture_rev.png

+See more at section

 ### Clients
 Both ManagerClient and AdministrationClient are web clients.
 They can be resume to a single static web page having forms